 The Presidential Permit process thus far has resulted in a draft environmental impact statement (DEIS) that was released in July 2015.
 While this document is foundational to all three permits, we do not expect to have a final DEIS until sometime in 2017.
 And even if both the Presidential Permit and Special Use Permit are granted, the project cannot be built without SEC certification.

 The SEC certification process began in December, 2016, when the SEC determined that the Application was complete.
 AMC has intervened in this quasi-judicial process, and is represented by legal counsel.
-We will argue that the project as proposed will have an unreasonable impact on NH’s natural character, including impacts to landscape aesthetics, cultural and recreational resources, and forest fragmentation.
+The "trial" phase of the process began in mid-April, with cross-examination of witnesses who have pre-filed testimony.
+AMC has filed expert testimony and will be arguing that the project as proposed will have an unreasonable adverse impact on NH's natural character, including impacts to landscape aesthetics, cultural and recreational resources, and forest fragmentation.

 Other events of course impact the context in which this project is being considered.
 For example, the permitting of other transmission projects such as the NE Clean Energy Link, the price and supply of natural gas, and growing interest in off-shore wind and energy storage as evidenced by the energy legislation passed in Massachusetts this past summer, all could impact the Northern Pass permitting process.
 Stay tuned to these pages for regular updates on what is going on with Northern Pass.